The optimal place to focus your digital marketing efforts is where you can reach your audience most effectively.

 This decision will give you more time to investigate alternative techniques for user data tracking.

-Advertisers must have various options when seeking to match their brand voice.
+Advertisers must have various options when seeking to match brand voice.

 However, scripting and recording authentic voice-overs for marketing are resource and time-consuming.